demystifying-dev/11ty-theme-conversion/README.md

   - [Automation](#automation)

 A step-by-step, pedagogically documented journey building upon Bryan Robinson's excellent May, 2019 Video Tutorial [Create an Eleventy (11ty) theme based on a free HTML template](https://bryanlrobinson.com/blog/create-11ty-theme-from-static-html-template/) as a starting point.

+The completed site is apparently to be found in the author's [repo brob / clientsite.com](https://github.com/brob/clientsite.com/tree/renovate/configure/src)

 However, we will be adding an essential missing ingredient to the mix, one that Bryan Robinson mentions himself in [Three JAMstack movements to watch in 2020](https://bryanlrobinson.com/blog/three-jamstack-concepts-to-watch-in-2020/):